Jennifer Murnane O'Connor

-Jennifer Murnane O'Connor (born 24 May 1966) is an Irish Fianna Fáil politician who has been a Teachta Dála (TD) for the Carlow–Kilkenny constituency since the 2020 general election.
-She previously served as a Senator for the Labour Panel from 2016 from 2020.
+Jennifer Murnane O'Connor (born 24 May 1966) is an Irish Fianna Fáil politician who has served as Minister of State at the Department of Health since January 2025 and a Teachta Dála (TD) for the Carlow–Kilkenny constituency since the 2020 general election.
+She previously served as a Senator for the Labour Panel from 2016 to 2020.

 Political career

 Murnane O'Connor first ran for the Dáil in 2011, when she polled 6% of the first preference vote in Carlow–Kilkenny for Fianna Fáil.

-She did not run in the 2015 by-election in the constituency, caused by the appointment of Phil Hogan to the European Commission, but was chosen to contest the 2016 general election as the Carlow-based candidate on a Fianna Fáil ticket that also featured sitting TDs John McGuinness and Bobby Aylward (who won the 2015 by-election).
+She did not run in the 2015 by-election in the constituency, but was chosen to contest the 2016 general election as the County Carlow–based candidate on a Fianna Fáil ticket that also featured sitting TDs John McGuinness and Bobby Aylward (who won the 2015 by-election).
 Murnane O'Connor polled 12% of the first preference vote but was not elected.
-Murnane O'Connor received 8,373 votes, which was the highest number of votes for a non-elected candidate at that election.
+She received 8,373 votes, the highest number of votes for a non-elected candidate at that election.

-She was subsequently elected as a Senator for the Labour Panel in the 25th Seanad in April 2016, having narrowly missed out on a Dáil seat in the 2016 general election.
+She was elected as a senator on the Labour Panel in the 25th Seanad in April 2016.
 She was the Fianna Fáil Seanad Spokesperson on Housing, Planning and Local Government from 2016 to 2020.

-At the general election in February 2020, she was elected as a Fianna Fáil TD for the Carlow–Kilkenny constituency.
+At the 2020 general election, she was elected as a Fianna Fáil TD for Carlow–Kilkenny.

+At the 2024 general election, Murnane O'Connor was re-elected to the Dáil.
+On 29 January 2025, shortly after the formation of a new government led by Micheál Martin, she was appointed as Minister of State at the Department of Health with responsibility for public health, well-being and drugs.

 Personal life

 Murnane O'Connor was born in Waterford in 1966, but is a native of Graiguecullen, County Carlow.
 She is the daughter of former Carlow County Councillor Jimmy Murnane, who served on the local council for several years.
 She was co-opted to Carlow Urban District Council in 1999, following her father's retirement.
 She topped the polls for both for the Urban and County Council at the following elections.

-Prior to her election as a TD, she worked in Graham's; a shoe shop in Carlow.
+Prior to her election as a TD, she worked in Graham's, a shoe shop in Carlow.
 She married Pat O'Connor in 1985.
 They have two sons and two daughters.